Questions? Call or text.

 What’s the difference between Android and iPhone hearing aid connections?

-Both Android and iPhone protocols (MFI and ASHA) are technically very similar, with one major exception. iPhone allows hands-free audio (your hearing aids act as the microphone), and ASHA does not have that capability.
+Both Android and iPhone protocols (MFI and ASHA) are technically very similar, with one major exception: iPhone allows hands-free audio (your hearing aids act as the microphone), while ASHA does not have that capability.

 Other helpful resources for Android users.